visuale/php-apache-mysql-docker/README.md

 Docker Container For Website Development
 ====

-This project holds a container for development of several smaller website projects and creates an PHP Apache (v7.3) container, MySQL Database (v5.6) container and a PhpMyAdmin container.
+This project holds a container for development of several smaller website projects I work on from time to time.
+It creates an PHP Apache (v7.3) container, MySQL Database (v5.6) container and a PhpMyAdmin container.
 It can also run Wordpress instances and even Drupal but getting some Drupal-specific frameworks (like Drush) up and running would take a little more configuration.

 It's based on a [setup](https://github.com/jcavat/docker-lamp) by [Joel Cavat](https://github.com/jcavat) but I've changed the structure somewhat in accordance with some specific needs of my own.